 Just like how fans can give actors and singers nicknames as a sign of affection and recognition in most cases, consumers also do the same with brands.
 As a supplement to the official brand name, the nickname adapts a more personal and relatable tone of voice.
 This establishes a connection and a conversation with the audience, which allows brands to create a stronger emotional resonance with consumers.
 But a nickname doesn’t merely show the brand’s place in the consumers’ heart, it’s also an indicator of its reputation and goodwill in the market.

-Most people think that nicknames are the by-product of the consumer’s subconscious.
-It’s spontaneous, unplanned, and the brand has no power over how nicknames are chosen.
+Most people think that nicknames are the by-product of consumer’s subconsciousness.
+It is spontaneous, unplanned, and the brand has no power over how nicknames are chosen.
 But is that really the case?
 Do brands have a say in choosing their preferred nicknames?
 If the answer is yes, are there any skills or techniques involved with this process?
 What is a nickname that guarantees positive reception from the consumers?
 From the beauty, jewelry as well as automotive industries, we can uncover the secrets behind the art of creating nicknames.

 1.Utilizing Product Appearance

 In the rarest form, the shape of the product is the most straightforward representation of the brand.
 Nowadays, brands are investing heavily in product design in hopes of differentiating themselves in an increasingly crowded market.
 In addition to patenting original designs, many brands are also reinventing or “upgrading” their products through a product re-design on a regular basis.
 This chase after perfection is all for one thing – capturing the consumer’s attention.
 And the result is worthwhile.
 A good enough nickname itself can become a topic of conversation, and sometimes even replace the actual, often longwinded and tedious, names of the products.
 Cosmetics, shoes as well as handbags are a good example of this: